 The COZMOS technology will decrease CO2 emissions by 1.9 tons CO2 for every ton of C3 product produced, with expected reductions in CO2 emissions of 0.4 Mtons CO2/yr in 2030 and 2.2 Mtons CO2/year from 2034.
 COZMOS technology will be designed to provide a flexible solution adaptable to local requirements and different industries.

-The COZMOS project involves industrial partners from the steel, refining, chemical and engineering sectors, research and technology organisations and dissemination and universities.
+The COZMOS project involves industrial partners from the steel, refining, chemical and engineering sectors, research and technology organisations and universities.
 In addition to development and demonstration of the technology at TRL 5, COZMOS will ensure that the technology meets the LCA targets for CO2 emissions and will investigate the social acceptance for CO2-derived fuels and chemicals.
 COZMOS technology will contribute to a circular economy and the replacement of fossil fuels, leading to a decrease in CO2 emissions and European dependence on fossil resources.

 COZMOS will bring to TRL5 a flexible, energy-efficient, environmentally viable and socially acceptable technology for the reduction of CO2 to C3 hydrocarbons, that will contribute to the development of a circular economy and that will help to solve European energy challenges.
 The COZMOS project overview is shown below.